Complete the Common App in 5 days with our College Application Booster® Camp.

 Every Sunday at 7 p.m., my yoga teacher welcomes our class to the mat with this quote.

 Jenn, who is nearly seventy, leans into her down-dogs to my right and Nick, her nine-year-old grandson, frequently lets out soft giggles as he cat-cows to my left.
-Just ten hours earlier, I left soccer practice exhausted, ruminating on my coach’s instructions to set one physical goal for the coming week, shave our mile-time ten seconds, three long runs when last week he only imposed two…the list is always demanding, meant to push us to meet his exacting standards.
+Just ten hours earlier, I left soccer practice exhausted, ruminating on my coach’s instructions to set one physical goal for the coming week, shave our mile-time ten seconds, do three long runs when last week he only imposed two… The list is always demanding, meant to push us to meet his exacting standards.
 There’s a method to his madness, and it has produced results for my team.
 We finished our last season as reigning state champions, bested only by Florida in the national finals last winter.

 Yoga, on the other hand, has brought me the opposite gift: radical acceptance.
 You bring your present self to the mat day in and day out—linear progress is not the name of the game.
 Some days, Jenn slips into scorpion pose while Nick slips into a brief nap.
 Becoming a part-time yogi has taught me to meet my body, my mind, and my community where it is—a lesson that I will bring into this new chapter.
 As a member of the Duke community, I plan to be present, authentic, and teachable, knowing that accepting myself and others is the foundation for learning and growth.